Aurora Metro Arts & Media

 Virginia Woolf Statue

 Recently named an Icon of the 20th Century by the BBC, it's hard to believe that this world-famous writer and champion of women's rights has yet to be honoured with a statue in the UK.
+We'd like your help to fix this.
+This statue will be the first ever life-size bronze depiction of Virginia Woolf in the UK.
+We have reached 20% of our target of £50,000 and we need your help.
+The clay model on the right gives an impression of the artwork.

 We’ve launched a campaign to commission, fund and erect a statue of Virginia Woolf in Richmond-on-Thames where she lived with her husband Leonard from 1914 to 1924.
 Virginia developed as a writer there and wrote short stories, essays, reviews and novels while living in Richmond.
 She worked with Leonard, her husband, to set up the Hogarth Press in Richmond publishing works by T.S.
 Eliot, Katherine Mansfield and E.M.
 Forster among many others.
 She talked openly about her relationship with another woman, Vita Sackville-West, as well as her mental health issues, and changed the way that novels were written.

-We are part-way to raising £50,000 to complete the full-size bronze statue.
 Any amount you can donate will help us to reach our goal.

 Award-winning sculptor Laury Dizengremel has been commissioned to create the artwork.
 She will cast the statue and patinate it in bronze so that people can interact with the figure of the writer and take photos next to her on a bench which is part of the artwork.